ns1123/alluxio/docs/en/Kerberos-Security-Setup.md

 {% include Kerberos-Security-Setup/example-client.md %}

-# [Bonus] Kerberos-enabled Alluxio integration with Secure-HDFS as UFS
+# Kerberos-enabled Alluxio integration with Secure-HDFS as UFS
 If there is an existing Secure-HDFS with Kerberos enabled, here are the instructions to set up Alluxio to leverage the Secure-HDFS as the UFS.